ArtVerseSocial/ArtVerseAPI/readme.md

 Go to the project directory : ``$ cd SportInsight``

+Install python3.11 and other dependencies: ``apt install -y python3.11-venv python3.11-dev libpq-dev gcc``

 Install Virtualenv : ``$ pip install virtualenv``

 Create a virtual environment : ``$ virtualenv -p python3.11 .venv ``

+On Linux you need to install python3.11 before create the virtual env

 Activate the virtual environment (on windows): ``$ .\.venv\Scripts\activate`` Activate the virtual environment (on linux or macOS): ``$ source .venv/bin/activate``